MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

 1. Select the **Run** button to run the pipeline.

+    > [!NOTE]
-1. Your pipeline will take a name based on the project name.
+    > Your pipeline will take a name based on the project name.
 Rename it for identifying the pipeline better.

 1. Go to **Pipelines > Pipelines**, select the recently created pipeline, select the ellipsis and then select **Rename/move** option.